chrisgitt/AccellaTestApp/README.md

 # AccellaTestApp

 1. I originally designed this through SQL Server Management Studio.
-I had never set up a SqlLocalDB before - I have attached the .mdf file and have created the local DB and dataset within the application but it is not linked up.
+I had never set up a SqlLocalDB before - I have attached the .mdf file and have created the local DB and dataset within the application but it is not linked up to the calls on the model.

 2. I have attached the app.config connection string and database scripts you will need to run alongside SSMS.
 I know this is not what you has asked for, I aplogise.